 Does your marketing associate resume need an education section?

 Even though school can’t provide all the skills you need to succeed in this business, a university education (and even an internship) is the bare minimum for most marketing positions.
-Rather than simply listing your experience, consider the impact that your education has had.
+Rather than simply listing your degrees in your education section, consider the impact of the experience.

 If you’ve recently graduated, include the following information in your resume: